hellohaptik/docs_haptik/bot-configuration/business-creation.md

 ## Business Creation

 To keep track of where your bots are being kept and being deployed, you’ll need to maintain a bot organization system.
-We’ve devised a three-tiered organizational system that will help you keep bots organized in such a manner that allows you to easy deploy bots across multiple channels.
+We’ve devised a three-tiered organizational system that will help you keep bots organized in such a manner that allows you to easily deploy bots across multiple channels.
 The three tiers of this system are called **bots**, **businesses**, and **partners**:

 - The smallest unit of organization is the actual **bot**.
 Bots are clusters of chatflows that accomplish limited goals.
-You can think of a bot like a single tangent of a conversation (i.e. if the conversation is about technology, a bot would be the conversational tangent about chatbots).
+You can think of a bot like a single tangent of a conversation (i.e. if the conversation is about technology, a bot would be the conversational tangent about blockchain).
 - Several bots can be grouped together into one **business**.
-Continuing the analogy from before, a business would therefore be the *topic* of a conversation (i.e. the business called "technology" would be comprised of several bots focused on various sub-topics related to technology, such as chatbots, blockchain, and so forth).
+Continuing the analogy from before, a business would therefore be the *topic* of a conversation (i.e. the business called "technology" would be comprised of several bots focused on various sub-topics related to technology, such as blockchain, servers, and so forth).
 While most businesses are comprised of multiple bots, it is also possible for a business to consist of only a single bot.
 - The largest unit of organization is a **partner**.
 A partner is a unit made up of several businesses.
 You can think of a partner like an assistant who is able to engage in several topics of conversation, such as technology, entertainment, and sports.
 Partners (along with their associated businesses and bots) can be deployed across various devices (mobile, web, Facebook chat, etc).
-Regardless of the place of deployment, however, a partner is always comprised of the same set of businesses.
+Regardless of the place of deployment, however, a partner is always comprised of the same set of businesses (and their associated bots).

 The following image might help you envision this organizational system: